Special Collections and University Archives

 Manuscript Collections

-Formerly known as Speaking Volumes Faculty Reading Group, the UMES History Project is an ongoing faculty interdisciplinary and interdepartmental research initiative based on the archives in the Frederick Douglass Library.
+Formerly known as Speaking Volumes Faculty Reading Group, the UMES History Project was a faculty interdisciplinary and interdepartmental research initiative that sought to bring the treasures of the Frederick Douglass Library archives to life for the campus community and to a wider audience.

-Founding members: Dr. Gabriela Vlahovici-Jones, Dr. Kathryn Barrett-Gaines, Dr. Linda Joyce Forristal, Dr. Alisha Norwood, Ms. Sharon Brooks, and Ms. Janet Dewey Eke.
+Founding members: Dr. Gabriela Vlahovici-Jones, Dr. Kathryn Barrett-Gaines, Sharon Brooks, Janet Dewey Eke, Dr. Linda Joyce Forristal and Dr. Alisha Norwood.

 Research productions include: